-Put it in a center and let the students work?
-Give each group 1 card, 2 minutes to work, and switch tables (scoot)?
-You want the best instructional approach.
+Do you give each group 1 card, 2 minutes to work, and switch tables (scoot)?

 - Shared reading

 - Quick guided reading with a skills focus

 Let’s look at how you can use these easy, no prep strategies in your classroom today.